akka/akka/CONTRIBUTING.md

 1. Once your feature is complete, prepare the commit following our [Creating Commits And Writing Commit Messages](#creating-commits-and-writing-commit-messages).
 For example, a good commit message would be: `Adding compression support for Manifests #22222` (note the reference to the ticket it aimed to resolve).
 1. If it's a new feature or a change of behavior, document it on the [akka-docs](https://github.com/akka/akka/tree/master/akka-docs).
 When the feature touches Scala and Java DSL, document both the Scala and Java APIs.
 1. Now it's finally time to [submit the pull request](https://help.github.com/articles/using-pull-requests)!
-    - Please make sure to include a reference to the issue you're solving *in the comment* for the Pull Request, as this will cause the PR to be linked properly with the Issue.
+    - Please make sure to include a reference to the issue you're solving *in the comment* for the Pull Request, as this will cause the PR to be linked properly with the issue.
 Examples of good phrases for this are: "Resolves #1234" or "Refs #1234".
 1. If you have not already done so, you will be asked by our CLA bot to [sign the Lightbend CLA](http://www.lightbend.com/contribute/cla) online.
 CLA stands for Contributor License Agreement and protects intellectual property disputes from harming the project.
-1. A core member will comment `OK TO TEST` on your PR to kick off the build.
-This is just a sanity check to prevent malicious code from being run on the Jenkins cluster.
+1. If you are a first time contributor, a core member must approval approve the CI to run for your pull request.
 1. Now, both committers and interested people will review your code.
 This process ensures that the code we merge is of the best possible quality and that no silly mistakes slip through.
 You're expected to follow-up on these comments by adding new commits to the same branch.
 The commit messages of those commits can be more loose, for example: `Removed debugging using printline`, as they all will be squashed into one commit before merging into the main branch.
     - The community and core team are really nice people, so don't be afraid to ask follow-up questions if you didn't understand some comment or would like clarification on how to continue with a given feature.
 We're here to help, so feel free to ask and discuss any questions you might have during the review process!
 1. After the review, you should fix the issues as needed (pushing a new commit for a new review, etc.), iterating until the reviewers give their approval signaled by GitHub's pull-request approval feature.
 Usually, a reviewer will add an `LGTM` comment, which means "Looks Good To Me".